Bedroom · Function First

 Scope and guardrails

-Use this as an operating brief for the room.
-If an action violates any guardrail, push it to a later phase instead of forcing it into this timeline.
+Treat this as your operating brief.
+If any action violates a guardrail, move it to a later phase rather than forcing it into this timeline.

 • Target room: Bedroom